 3. Does it define competitors for your brand?

-In my next post, I’ll tackle the frame of reference used for the Apple iPhone and the Motorola Droid.
+In our next post, we’ll tackle the frame of reference used for the Apple iPhone and the Motorola Droid.
 Both are great examples of strategic positioning wherein frame of reference plays a critical role.